knewplay/book-programming-essential/toolset/tools.md

 Today's coding landscape sees many developers gravitating towards editors that seamlessly integrate mouse navigation, offering a more intuitive and enriched user experience.
 Among these, Visual Studio Code, or VS Code for short, stands out.
 Launched by Microsoft in 2015, it rapidly gained traction due to its rich feature set, versatility, and a vast library of extensions.
 VS Code blended the efficiency of traditional editors with the visual appeal and mouse integration that many contemporary developers appreciate.
 The open-source nature of VS Code also allowed a community of developers to contribute, enhancing its capabilities even further.

 Another example in this category is Sublime Text.
 These editors are like the multi-functional Swiss army knives of the coding world.
 Whether you're coding a website, an app, scripting something fun, or working in multiple programming languages, these editors are ready to assist.
-They offer features such as code colouring, a.k.a. syntax highlighting, auto-completion, error detection, the ability to add extra features through plugins, and integration of a mini command line known as an integrated terminal.
+They offer features such as code coloring, a.k.a. syntax highlighting, auto-completion, error detection, the ability to add extra features through plugins, and integration of a mini command line known as an integrated terminal.

 ![VS Code](./figures/vs.jpg)
 *A user interface snapshot of the Visual Studio Code (VS Code) editor, illustrating its modern and intuitive design.*